rubelchowdhury20/PIKTORML/session_0.md

   * Simple classification on MNIST Dataset using CNN and then some real-life classification problems
   * FACENet, for Face Recognition

-Depending on the response we get from you guys we will add more advanced topics like
+Depending on the response we get from you guys we will add more advanced topics like:

 * How do you actually write a CNN from scratch
 * How to train  segmentation , object detection models(models like [YOLO](https://pjreddie.com/darknet/yolo/), [Retinanet](https://github.com/fizyr/keras-retinanet), [Deeplab](https://github.com/tensorflow/models/tree/master/research/deeplab))
 * Generative adversarial networks([GANS](https://machinelearningmastery.com/impressive-applications-of-generative-adversarial-networks/))

+# Assignment 0

+* Create a public Git repository named "PIKTORML" to which add a folder named "Assignment_0"
+* Add Assignment_0.md file to this folder ([markdown tutorial link](https://www.markdowntutorial.com/))
+* Answer the following Questions in the 'md' file created
+	* What is the definition of Machine Learning according to Arthur Samuel ? ( Hint : Use Internet) ---> 10points
+	* What is the definition of Machine Learning according to Tom Mitchell ? ( Hint : Use Internet)  ---> 20points
+	* Using an example of machine learning problem (Anything that you can pose) explain it using the terms in Question2 in your own words(30 points)
+* Push your changes to Git
+* Submit the "Assignment_0" online folder link to Canvas Instructure 'Submit Assignment' link